Cómo hacer chocolate a la taza - Bombonería Pons

 — Heat the milk in a saucepan over medium heat.

-— If you are using a chocolate with an intense flavor, add the sugar to sweeten the milk at this point.
+— If you're using a chocolate with a strong flavor, add the sugar to sweeten the milk at this point.

 — Add the chopped chocolate and a pinch of salt to the mixture.

-— If you want to add flavor, add the cinnamon stick or vanilla to the milk while it is heating.
+— If you want to add flavor, add the cinnamon stick or vanilla to the milk while it heats.

-— Stir constantly with a wooden spoon or whisk so that the chocolate melts and is completely integrated.
+— Stir constantly with a wooden spoon or whisk to ensure the chocolate melts and is fully integrated.

 Option for a thicker chocolate

-— Mix the cornstarch or flour with the milk at the beginning (before heating) making sure to whisk until there are no lumps.
+— Mix the cornstarch or flour with the milk at the beginning (before heating) making sure to whisk until smooth.

-— Then, follow the steps above in the recipe, adding and melting the chocolate in the thickened milk.
+— Then, follow the previous steps in the recipe, adding and melting the chocolate in the thickened milk.

 2. Cooking the chocolate

-— When the chocolate begins to boil, remove it from the heat and allow it to lose its bubbles.
+— When the chocolate begins to boil, remove it from the heat and let it subside.

-— If you prefer a thicker chocolate, return the pan to the heat and allow it to boil a second time.
-Remove it carefully to prevent it from burning.
+— If you prefer a thicker chocolate, return the saucepan to the heat and allow it to come to a boil for a second time.
+Remove it carefully to avoid burning.

 3. Ready to serve